Jill Niemeier

 OverviewAI-generated summary

-Jill Niemeier's research focuses on sociodemographic factors influencing health behaviors and outcomes, particularly among adolescent and adult populations.
-Her work has investigated patterns of food pantry usage in relation to client demographics and health status, as well as the association between sugar-sweetened beverage consumption and body mass index in Marshallese adults in Arkansas.
-Niemeier has published four total publications, with a h-index of 3 and 74 total citations.
-She has collaborated with researchers at the University of Arkansas for Medical Sciences, including Brett Rowland, Bonnie Faitak, Pearl A. McElfish, and Dalton V. Hoose, on shared publications.
-Niemeier's recent activity indicates ongoing engagement in research within her areas of focus.
+Jill Niemeier's research focuses on understanding factors influencing health and well-being, particularly among vulnerable populations.
+She has investigated patterns of food pantry usage and their association with client sociodemographics and health status.
+Additionally, her work has examined the relationship between sugar-sweetened beverage consumption and body mass index in Marshallese adults residing in Arkansas.
+Niemeier collaborates with researchers at the University of Arkansas for Medical Sciences, including Brett Rowland, Bonnie Faitak, Pearl A. McElfish, and Marie‐Rachelle Narcisse.
+Her scholarship metrics include an h-index of 3, with 4 total publications and 75 total citations.

 Metrics